chazsconi/simple_auth/README.md

 # SimpleAuth

 Adds authentication and authorization to a Phoenix project.
+It allows a user to login with a username and password held in the DB or alternatively authenticate against an LDAP server.

+The user can have one or more roles associated with them which are loaded from the DB and can be checked within a controller using a plug or within a template.

 ## Installation